weekly feature | Apr 5, 2023 |

 “For shopping, some of my favorite spots are Antonia for a stylish mix of women’s clothing and accessories, Aspesi for a more minimalist take on fashion for both men and women, and of course, 10 Corso Como.” —Schandel

 “Walk around Via Monte Napoleone.
-Every major fashion brand is there with the latest, and there are often things you will not find in the U.S. Then stroll over to Via Manzoni and check out Paul Smith as well as other pop-up exhibits.
-If you still have energy, walk toward the Duomo and go over to Via Durini to see the classic contemporary brands like B&B Italia, Cassina and Cappellini.” —Rottet
+Every major fashion brand is there with the latest, and there are often things you will not find in the U.S. Then walk toward the Duomo and go over to Via Durini to see the classic contemporary brands like B&B Italia, Cassina and Cappellini.” —Rottet

-“My favorite area in Milan is the Brera district, home to the Pinacoteca [art museum], which houses so many classical masterpieces as well as more recent works, including several by one of my favorite artists, Modigliani.
+“My favorite area in Milan is the Brera district, home to the Pinacoteca, which houses so many classical masterpieces and more recent works, including several by one of my favorite artists, Modigliani.
 It’s a marvelous neighborhood to wander through, filled with small independent design boutiques as well as established showrooms like Dedar and Salvatori.” —Frome

 Want to stay informed?
 Sign up for our newsletter, which recaps the week’s stories, and get in-depth industry news and analysis each quarter by subscribing to our print magazine.
 Join BOH Insider for discounts, workshops and access to special events such as the Future of Home conference.